visenze/productcat-sdk-android/README.md

 ```

 ## 4. Search Results
 The search results are returned as a list of image names with required additional information.
 Use `getImageList()` to get the list of images.
 The basic information returned about the image are image name.
-Use`viSearch.cancelSearch()` to cancel a search, and handle the result by implementing the `onSearchCanceled()` callback.
-If error occurs during the search, an error message will be returned and can be handled in `viSearch.onSearchError(String error)` callback method.
+Use`productCat.cancelSearch()` to cancel a search, and handle the result by implementing the `onSearchCanceled()` callback.
+If error occurs during the search, an error message will be returned and can be handled in `productCat.onSearchError(String error)` callback method.

 ```java
 @Override